upm-packages/CameraStackHandler/Assets/README.md

 Add Overlay Camera into Camera Stack of Base Camera automatically.

 The base camera to be added is selected with the highest Priority value.

+## Notes

+### Camera Stack may not be configured well in some processing order.

+This is directly due to the process of adding a Camera managed by the AddOverlayCameraToCameraStack Component to the Camera Stack of Base Camera.

+When looking for a Base Camera to add, you can use `Camera.depth` (the value that appears as **Priority** in the Inspector.) values in descending order, the first one is used.

+Therefore, it is recommended to set a large value in `Camera.depth` to fix the camera to be added correctly.